18F/18f.gsa.gov/README.md

 [`jekyll-sitemap`](https://github.com/jekyll/jekyll-sitemap) | generates a sitemap at [`/sitemap.xml`](https://18f.gsa.gov/sitemap.xml).
 This makes it easier for search engines to find us.
 [`embed`](https://github.com/18F/jekyll-oembed) | creates a Liquid tag that uses OEmbed

+## Styles

+The site relies primarily on USWDS version 3.
+We use [uswds-compile](https://github.com/uswds/uswds-compile) to copy over USWDS assets and compile the css.
+Please ensure that style updates are consistent with our brand's [colors](https://brand.18f.gov/color-palette/), [typography](https://brand.18f.gov/typography/), and [iconography](https://brand.18f.gov/icons/).
+There are three main style files located in the `_sass` folder: styles.css serves as the entry point for all of style files.
+This file forwards all of the other styles used in the project (i.e. the USWDS source code, the settings, and all custom stylesheets).
+`uswds-theme-custom-styles.scss` contains global custom styles `uswds-theme-settings.scss`  contains all the customized USWDS settings (e.g. primary colors, typography settings, site width, etc…).
+When you’d like to make a style change, first check the [USWDS settings](https://designsystem.digital.gov/documentation/settings/) to check if the setting could be adjusted, rather than creating a new style.

+In addition to the style files listed above, there are component specific style files in the `_sass/_components` directory.
+Where possible [USWDS components](https://designsystem.digital.gov/components/) should be used in lieu of custom components, because they will be better maintained.
+ Additionally, the `variables.scss` file contains defined variables that are reused throughout the site.

 ## Components

+We have a number of custom components that are used as repeatable elements throughout the site.
+Some components like the testimonial may be particularly useful when updating case studies.

 ### card-with-image

 This component outputs a small card with image and text.
 The whole card is a clickable link.

 **Expected arguments**: